EngoEngine/ecs/README.md

 * Components
 * Systems.

 In our implementation, we use the type `World` to work with those `System`s.
-Each `System` can have references to any number (including 0) of Entities.
+Each `System` can have references to any number (including 0) of entities.
 And each `Entity` can have as many `Component`s as desired.

 An example of creating a `World`, adding a `System` to it, and update all systems
 ```go